Skip to main content

 Nadia Terry, FE teacher, Moroccan cooking and baking tutor

-Join Nadia, Moroccan cooking and baking tutor, as she shares her passion for her native food culture.
-In this session Nadia shows you how to make another popular Moroccan recipe called Bissara.
-Made from fava beans this soup is known as a body warmer as is often made during the cold winter days!
+Made from fava beans, this soup is known as a body warmer, as it's often made during the cold winter days – though it can be enjoyed at any time of year.
 If you’re looking for a way to keep warm when it’s cold out, try making this healthy, affordable and delicious soup!
+It’s a brilliant one-pot recipe that’s ideal for batch cooking, and because it freezes well, it makes a great budget-friendly, low-cost option for busy days.

 Preparation